LxPense/Prozen2074/docs/index.markdown

 ![image](assets/mockupfi.png)
 ## musical concepts feel and inspo
 ### progress
-- [x] boss music concept
+- [x] boss music concept<br>
-most music is not done but some is concepted will be tried to chiptune it but still not sure
+most music is not done but some is concepted<br>
+will be tried to chiptune it but still not sure<br>

-whats missing is any uniformity as with the graphics i'd like to introduce a more unified palette of not only colour but also sound this may be too ambitious looking at time remaining
+whats missing is any uniformity<br>
+as with the graphics i'd like to introduce a more unified palette of not only colour but also sound<br>
+this may be too ambitious looking at time remaining <br>
--> remains to be seen
+-> remains to be seen<br>

 ## todo
 images
 better explanations